NFYB10021U Condensed Matter Physics 2 (CMP2)

 MSc Programme in Nanoscience

 The course provides an introduction to interesting phenomena in

-condensed matter physics including electronic structure theory,
+condensed matter physics including spontaneous symmetry breaking,

 This course is an introduction to selected topics in condensed matter physics, building on the foundations of condensed matter physics 1 (CMP1).

 The course serves as an excellent continuation of CMP1 and/or CMT1 and can be taken equally well on 3rd or 4th year.